mainwp/mainwp/readme.txt

 * Fixed: redirect issue for users that don't have permission to access MainWP Dashboard
 * Fixed: an issue with sorting Posts and Pages by Date
 * Fixed: multiple layout issues
-* Fixed: an issue with email notificatios for available updates
+* Fixed: an issue with email notifications for available updates
 * Fixed: multiple translation issues
 * Added: MainWP Side menu
 * Added: mainwp_before_save_sync_result filter